 - that the appellant has a real prospect of success; or

 - that there is some other compelling reason why the appeal should be heard.
-For example, further evidence might have come to light after the original judgment, or there might be allegations of a serious procedural or other irregularity.
+For example, further evidence might have come to light after the original judgement, or there might be allegations of a serious procedural or other irregularity.

 16. How do I proceed against an overseas debtor?

 Slowly, and with some difficulty.
 Depending on where the party you wish to sue is based, permission of the English/Welsh court may be required before a claim can be issued at all.
 If permission is required, you would have to apply to the court (in England or Wales) where the claim is to be issued, for permission to serve it out of the court's jurisdiction.
 The defendant will have to be given longer to respond than a defendant in England or Wales would get, the length of time depending on the country in which the claim is to be served.

 If you find yourself in this position, consult your solicitor before you do anything.
 They may be able to suggest a more commercial way of achieving your objectives, possibly including advice as to whether you may be able to sue in the country in which the debtor is based.